 Serpents, ancient symbols of eternal love, were also popular motifs.
 In fact, Prince Albert gave Queen Victoria a snake engagement ring which quickly started the trend for serpentine adornments.
 There was also a great revivalist movement amongst important European goldsmiths such as Castellani, Boucheron, and Guiliano, and fine gold Etruscan and Egyptian jewelry designs were made.

 Women’s daytime fashions consisted of long, full-skirted dresses with high necklines and long sleeves.
 Bonnets were a necessary part of the daily costume while the styles were ornamented by very little, or subtle, jewelry.
 In the evening, women wore low-cut necklines with exposed arms and arranged their hair into curled styles that covered the ears.
-As the ears were always covered, earrings were not normally worn; rather elaborate hair ornaments, brooches and numerous bracelets made from materials such as hair, gemstones, enamel, and gold were in vogue.
+As the ears were always covered, earrings were not typically worn; rather, elaborate hair ornaments, brooches and numerous bracelets made from materials such as hair, gemstones, enamel, and gold were in vogue.
 Religion was an important part of Victorian life, and cross pendant necklaces made from materials such as metal, hair, and gemstones were common accoutrements.
-In later years, necklines were lowered and necklaces became even more popular.
+In later years, as necklines were lowered, necklaces became even more popular.
 With the invention of the daguerreotype (photographic portraits), wearing a locket necklace containing the portrait of a loved one became highly fashionable as it suited the Victorian palate for genteel romance and sentimentality.

 Following the death of Prince Albert in 1861, the Queen adopted a rigid dress code and required the court to do likewise, wearing all black clothing and mourning jewelry.
-Mourning jewelry was composed of black materials such as jet, black glass and black onyx.
+Mourning jewelry is composed of black materials such as jet, black glass and black onyx.
 The jewelry varied from the simple to the elaborate and was often crafted with hair from the deceased.
 The taste for mourning jewelry coincided with a taste for memento mori – a style of photography and jewelry which literally meant “remember you shall die”.
 Skeletons, skulls and other dark motifs graced pendants, brooches and rings.
 A lighter way of expressing sentiment by wearing cameos of loved ones was also popular during this period.
 The Victorian relationship with cameos is a reflection of Europe’s fascination with ancient cultures in general, particularly Rome and the Classical world.
 Made of materials like onyx, coral, lava, agate and hardshell, these carved cameos were made into rings, brooches, earrings and bracelets.

 Plaited “Hairwork” jewelry fashioned from human hair, typically of a loved one, was another fashionable way to signify devotion and affection.
 Victorian women would wear bracelets and necklaces formed from gemstones, hair and metal, and weaving hair was a popular drawing room pastime.
 Queen Victoria also wore a bracelet made from her children’s baby teeth.

 With the proliferation of factories and modern machinery during the Industrial Revolution, metalworking could be performed on a mass scale and there was a corresponding drop in the cost of jewelry which made pieces more accessible to the lower economic strata.
 Enamel hinge bracelets were especially fashionable amongst the middle class.
-Towards the later years of the period, women’s fashions became more dramatic, with larger skirts and puffed sleeves.
+Toward the later years of the period, women’s fashions became more dramatic, with larger skirts and puffed sleeves.
 Correspondingly, Victorian jewelry became more dramatic and large in scale.

 Many of the stones used in Victorian jewelry were believed to possess mystic powers.
 Superstition and occultism were popular among all classes, most especially during the later 19th century and jewelry was created to reflect such social trends.
 Amethysts were often worn surrounded by seed pearl borders and were believed to protect the wearer and bring good luck.
 Bloodstone was also popular, believed to possess the power to stop bleeding and preserve health.
 Coral was thought to ward off evil.